ErikThorsell/dotfiles/README.md

-You can install Ansible according to [their instructions](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html), but I want to try my very best to keep the default/system installation of Python completely separate from any Python chenanigans I might do on my computer.
+You can install Ansible according to [their instructions](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html), but I want to try my very best to keep the default/system installation of Python completely separate from any Python shenanigans I might do on my computer.
 [See PEP668](https://peps.python.org/pep-0668/).

 Hence, the way I usually go about this is to: